timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-13.md

 #### Treasure

 At the bottom of the chasm lie the skeletons of two svirfneblin who tried to leap across the chasm while being chased by a purple worm.
-Lying near the remains are two miner's picks and a small leather pouch containing a <fetch-data type="item">gem of brightness</fetch-data>.
+Lying near the remains are two miner's picks and a small leather pouch containing a <wc-fetch type="item">gem of brightness</wc-fetch>.

 ### 13. Exit Tunnel